JorjaFox/website/content/_posts-old-blog/2011-08-04-marlee-on-jorja.md

 ---

 <img class="aligncenter size-medium wp-image-3650" title="2mrs05-redux" src="//static.jorjafox.net/wordpress/2011/08/2mrs05-redux-230x153.jpg" alt="" width="230" height="153" />Props to Shane Saunders who got to interview Marlee for CSI Files!
 She confirms that which we knew.
 Jorja kind of rocks.
 Also?
 Extra points for teaching Jorja dirty signs!
-<blockquote><strong>CSI Files</strong>: Your character obviously interacted with Sara Sidle the most.
-How did you and <strong>Jorja Fox</strong> spend your downtime while being on set?
+<blockquote>**CSI Files**: Your character obviously interacted with Sara Sidle the most.
+How did you and **Jorja Fox** spend your downtime while being on set?

-<strong>Matlin</strong>: May I say, Jorja kicks ass!
+**Matlin**: May I say, Jorja kicks ass!
 She was GREAT to work with.
 We hit it off immediately and we kept saying, “can we have more scenes together?”
 She loved learning the dirty signs from me… I’m bad, I know.
 I’d work with her again in a heartbeat.</blockquote>
 Credit: <a href="http://www.csifiles.com/content/2011/08/interview-marlee-matlin/">CSI Files</a>